Tobermory Certification Weekend

 • Note: You do not have to bring tanks.
 Tanks and air fills will be provided.

-Certification Weekend Dates and Times: June 13-15, 2024.
-Your instructors will provide info on exact times and locations to meet.
+Certification Weekend Dates and Times: Your instructors will provide info on exact times and locations to meet.
 On Sunday, the dive shop asks that you arrive at the dock 30-60 minutes prior to the boat departure for briefing and loading gear.
 Boats leave precisely on time!
+Don’t be left behind.

 Blue North Divemasters / Instructors: